Kevin Restani

 Kevin Gilbert "Big Bird" Restani (December 23, 1951 - April 25, 2010) was an American professional basketball player from San Francisco, California.

-After being selected by the Cleveland Cavaliers in the 1974 NBA draft, Restani played in eight seasons with the Milwaukee Bucks, New York Knicks, San Antonio Spurs, and Cavaliers.
+After being selected by the Cleveland Cavaliers in the third round of the 1974 NBA draft, Restani played in eight seasons with the Milwaukee Bucks, New York Knicks, San Antonio Spurs, and Cavaliers.
 While with the Spurs, he was a member of the "Bruise Brothers" along with George Johnson, Paul Griffin, Dave Corzine, and Mark Olberding.